-- A ban on imports of natural gas from Iran.
+- A ban on transactions between European and all Iranian banks, unless specifically authorized. - A ban on provision of short-term export credits, guarantees, and insurance. - A ban on imports of natural gas from Iran.
 Although Iran gas export volumes went mainly to Bulgaria and Greece, via Turkey, this sanction was intended to stall Iran's attempt to expand gas exports to Europe. - A ban on exports of graphite, semi-finished metals such as aluminum and steel, and industrial software. - A ban on providing shipbuilding technology, oil storage capabilities, and flagging or classification services for Iranian tankers and cargo vessels.

-In late April 2013, the British government denied permission to Royal Dutch Shell to settle a \$2.3 billion payment to Iran for past oil purchases by funding shipments to Iran of an equivalent value of foodstuffs and medicines.
+Among major tests of European implementation, in April 2013, the British government denied permission to Royal Dutch Shell to settle a \$2.3 billion payment to Iran for past oil purchases by funding shipments to Iran of an equivalent value of foodstuffs and medicines.
 It was not clear on what basis the British government denied the exchange, because the oil was purchased well before the EU oil import ban was imposed, and food and medical sales to Iran are permissible under U.N. and EU sanctions provisions.